withastro/docs/src/pages/en/guides/typescript.md

 The Astro dev server won't perform any type checking, but you can use a [separate script](#type-checking) to check for type errors from the command line.

 ## Setup

-Astro starter projects include a `tsconfig.json` file in your project.
+Astro always treats your component code as TypeScript, but some features (like npm package imports) aren't fully supported in the editor without a `tsconfig.json` file.
 Even if you don't write TypeScript code, this file is important so that tools like Astro and VS Code know how to understand your project.
-Some features (like npm package imports) aren't fully supported in the editor without a `tsconfig.json` file.
-If you install Astro manually, be sure to create this file yourself.
+Astro starter projects include this file, but if you install Astro manually, be sure to create it yourself.

 Three extensible `tsconfig.json` templates are included in Astro: `base`, `strict`, and `strictest`.
 The `base` template enables support for modern JavaScript features and is also used as a basis for the other templates.
 We recommend using `strict` or `strictest` if you plan to write TypeScript in your project.
 You can view and compare the three template configurations at [astro/tsconfigs/](https://github.com/withastro/astro/blob/main/packages/astro/tsconfigs/).